nordic-institute/X-Road-development/WORKFLOW.md

 In addition, `nordic-institute/X-Road/master` must be tagged with an updated version number.

-15.4 Hotfix can also be made for `develop` branch the same way as described for `master` branch above.
-This situation is possible if after an integration made to `nordic-institute/X-Road/develop` branch a Contributor requests a fix/change to previous.

-15.5 When an old release needs to be patched NIIS prepares a patch on `support` branch forked from the relevant release tag on the `master` branch.
+15.4 When an old release needs to be patched NIIS prepares a patch on `support` branch forked from the relevant release tag on the `master` branch.
 The necessary commits are made and finally the released version is tagged in the `support` branch.

 ## 16	Setting up repositories

 16.1	Repositories are set up according to the process:

 - The NIIS sets up the Master Repository `X-Road`.
-Repository is initialised by committing X-Road v6.0 software into the `master` branch.
+Repository is initialised by committing the X-Road core source code into the `master` branch.
 - The NIIS creates `develop` branch in `X-Road`.

 ## 17	Open source development

-17.1	Open source development and the development conducted by the NIIS Members are only loosely coupled.
-Master Repository `nordic-institute/X-Road` is open to everybody for forking.
+17.1	Master Repository `nordic-institute/X-Road` is open to everybody for forking.
 The NIIS administers the Master Repository `nordic-institute/X-Road`.

 17.2	New branches are created in `nordic-institute/X-Road` by the NIIS as needed.

 17.3	Pull requests into `nordic-institute/X-Road` are reviewed and accepted by the NIIS.

 17.4	Good quality and useful results of open source development can be integrated into `nordic-institute/X-Road`.
 The X-Road change management